faytey/JigIt/jigit/dojo-starter/README.md

 3. **Create a Pull Request**
     - It can't get better then this, your pull request will be appreciated by the community.

+4. **Contribution Guidelines**
+    - For detailed contribution guidelines, please refer to the [CONTRIBUTING.md](../CONTRIBUTING.md) file.

 Happy coding!